COSSAS/SOARCA/documentation/content/en/docs/core-components/_index.md

 ---
-title: Core Components
+title: Design
 weight: 5
 description: >
-  SOARCA under the water consists of the following core components:
+  The design of SOARCA

 ---

 SOARCA consists of several key components: